-How to Edit Underwater Images
+How to Edit Underwater Photos

 It’s easy to fix all that in Photoshop.
 You can even add a bit of your own imagination.
 This is what you need to do to bring your underwater images to life.